The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes: Linear Actions on Polynomial Rings

 \end{lemma} \begin{proof} Let $R=\bigcap_i k[V]^{N_i}$.
 Consider the functor

-By hypothesis, $R=k[r_1,\dots,r_n]$ for some $r_i$ in $k[V]$.
-We see then that $G_R$ is the intersection of the stabilizers $G_{r_j}$, and so is represented by a closed subgroup scheme of $G$.
-Since $G_R$ contains every pseudo-reflection, we see $H\subset G_R$.
+Since each $k[V]^{N_i}$ is finitely generated, we see $R$ is as well.
+Let $r_1,\dots,r_n$ be a finite set of generators for $R$.
+We see then that $F$ is representable by the intersection of the stabilizers $G_{r_j}$, and so is a closed subgroup scheme of $G$.
+Since $F$ contains every pseudo-reflection, we see $H\subset F$.
 We therefore have the containments

 from which the lemma follows. \end{proof} If $N$ is any subgroup scheme of $G$, it is linearly reductive by \cite[Prop 2.7]{tame}.
 It follows that

 as $N$-representations.
 If $N$ is a pseudo-reflection, then $\dim_k V/V^N=1$.
 Let $v$ be a generator of the $1$-dimensional subspace $V/V^N$ and let $\sigma:V\rightarrow V\otimes_k B$ be the coaction map, where $N=\Spec B$.
 Then via the above isomorphism, $\sigma$ is given by